 Features of Yearly Payments

 - You may have to make a payment once a year and forget about it until the next renewal.

 - There are lesser hassles when you pay annually since you do not have to remember each month.

 - The chances of getting a late fee charge are minimal.

 - You may enjoy a greater discount for paying annually.

 - The downside could be you may not be able to afford an annual lump sum payment.

 - In case you want to cancel the policy, you may pay more cancellation fees.

 Features of Monthly Payments

 - You can pay small installments each month at your own comfort without tweaking the budget much.

 - This payment method helps those who do not have sizeable savings and spend month to month.

 - Another consideration could be if you have plans to move abroad or elsewhere and would like to cancel your policy.
 You may deal with less hassle if you were paying monthly.

 - The downside could be that you may forget to arrange for the insurance payments each month.
-You may end paying a late fee quite often.
+You may end up paying a late fee quite often.

 - Or you may not have enough funds to honor the monthly payment and get charged a penalty.

 - If for any reason you miss a lot of monthly payments this could prove harmful.
 Your policy may lapse for not paying premiums over time.
 This will also give a reason for the insurance companies to increase your premiums at the next renewal.

 Can I Pay Car Insurance Quarterly?